Gambling Addiction and Problem Gambling

 Signs and symptoms of problem gambling and gambling addiction

-Gambling addiction is sometimes referred to as the "hidden illness" because there are no obvious physical signs or symptoms like there are in drug or alcohol addiction.
+Gambling addiction is sometimes referred to as a "hidden illness" because there are no obvious physical signs or symptoms like there are in drug or alcohol addiction.
 Problem gamblers typically deny or minimize the problem.
 They also go to great lengths to hide their gambling.
 For example, problem gamblers often withdraw from their loved ones, sneak around, and lie about where they’ve been and what they’ve been up to.

 Do I have a gambling problem?